novuhq/awesome-novu/README.md

 ## How can I thank you?

-Why not star the Github repo?
-I'd love the attention!
 Why not share the link for this repository on Twitter or HackerNews?
-Spread the word!
+Spread the word! :)

 ---